 And it was done without direct emergency, so far, to counter an immediate attack by the Soviet Union previously.
-This justification has been advanced only later, even Hitler had ten days earlier stated that Russia did not want a war with Germany.
+Even Hitler had ten days earlier stated that Russia did not want a war with Germany.

 But neither the military or other lobby of the German power elites had called for this war against Russia.
 Rather, Commander and Chief of Staff of the army had even demanded the day before, ‘that one better with Russia keeps friendship’.

 However, the assessment that the Soviets were behaving purely ‘defensively’ was based on the reports of Ambassador Werner Graf von Schulenberg and the military attaché, General Ernst August Köstring.
 When German air reconnaissance detected the deployment of some 246 Soviet divisions on the German-Russian border by mid-1941, Hitler was convinced of a planned attack by Stalin and regarded the preceding information as a deception.

 However, the Ministry of Economy pointed out to Hitler, that Germany must prepare for a long war against Great Britain, and possibly also against the United States – and that far more food and raw materials are need for this than they presently received from the Soviet Union in terms of the Hitler-Stalin Pact.
 To go into increasing dependence on the Soviet Union was unacceptable to Hitler.
 He agreed to the fact of Economics Minister Funk, that Germany’s economy should not be dependent on forces and powers over which they had no control.